shokai/serial-socket-gateway/README.md

 * each client can read/write.
 * forwards strings from serial device to all socket clients.
 * split by '\n'
-* testing on Mac, Linux and Windows.
+* testing on Mac and Linux.

 Dependencies
 ============